lobomfz/make-axios-request/README.md

 - `extraBody`: Additional body parameters to send with the request.
 - `headers`: The headers for the request.
 - `extraParams`: Additional parameters to send with the request.
 - `preProcessor`: A function that receives the raw axios return body and pre-processes it. useful if you only need to extract part of the response and do not want to create a schema for the the whole response.
-Not type
+Not type-safe.
 - `postProcessor`: A function that receives the response of the outputSchema (z.output) and returns adjusts the return of the makeAxiosRequest function, type-safe.
 - `errorHandler`: Handles AxiosError.
 - `axiosInstance`: Custom Axios instance to use for the request.